makabongwe47/alx-system_engineering-develops/0x00-shell_basics/README.md

-Delete a file in a directory
+Delete a directory that is within a directory